 OK, I’ll admit, this is a wacky one.
 Way back in 1988 I lived in a one-bedroom flat in Hammersmith, one that was inside a converted Victorian church.
-I’d moved in sometime in 1987.
-In fact I was living there in October 1987 when that big storm hit southern England: I remember walking to Stamford Brook tube station the next morning trying to avoid all the broken branches, etc, that were strewn around.
+I’d bought it in October 1986, and in fact I was living there a year later when that big storm hit southern England: I remember walking to Stamford Brook tube station the next morning trying to avoid all the broken branches, etc, that were strewn around.

 Anyway, one evening in January 1988 I was returning home from work, and I saw that my front door was a little ajar.
 Yep, I’d been burgled, the burglars having essentially forced/kicked the door in.
 They’d taken the usual kinds of stuff, my hi-fi and so on, and also my fun little Casio ML-81 calculator that I used as an alarm clock.
 Even wackier: I had to immediately dash to a theatre since it was opening night for a play I was in.